RascalSoftware/RAT-Docs/source/utilities/plotFuns.rst

 If you don't wish to overplot, just clear the figure before re-running plotRefSLD.

-If you are resampling your SLD's, the *plotRefSLD* will automatically show the resampled layers for you:
+If you are resampling your SLD's, the **plot Ref SLD** will automatically show the resampled layers for you:

 .. image:: ../images/misc/resamPlot.png
     :alt: resampled plot